Radon In The Home

 Radon is a colorless and odorless radioactive gas.
 It is formed during the breakdown of uranium, which is found in nearly all soils and rock.
 Radon ranks among the most serious environmental health problems facing our nation today.

 High levels of radon in the soil are primarily responsible for indoor radon problems.
 Radon seeps into homes through gaps or cracks in the foundation floor or walls, sump pits, drains or other openings.
 Once confined in an enclosed space such as a home, it can accumulate to unhealthy levels.

 What are the health risks?

 The United States Environmental Protection Agency estimates that residential radon exposure is responsible for 7,000 to 30,000 lung cancer deaths per year.
 The Surgeon General has warned that radon is the second leading cause of lung cancer in the United States.
 Only smoking causes more lung cancer deaths.
 If you smoke and your home has an elevated radon level, your risk of lung cancer is especially high.

 How do you find out if radon is a problem in your home?

 Data indicates that in Macomb County approximately 5 - 10% of the homes will have elevated radon levels.
 Since radon is odorless and invisible, the only way to know if your home has a radon problem is to test for it.
 Testing is easy and inexpensive.
 Do-it-yourself test kits are accurate and readily available at most hardware and home improvement stores.
 Test kits are also available, free of charge, to all Macomb County residents (while supplies last).
-Please contact us at 586-469-5236 or E-mail us now for more information on obtaining a test kit.
+Please contact us at 586-469-5236 or email us for more information on obtaining a test kit.

 How to Test with a Kit from the Macomb County Health Department